i'm a drug addict

 None of us is perfect so none of us has the right to judge and condemn.

-You might be thinking "but illegal drugs are classed as illegal because they're so addictive and so dangerous - they can kill you".
+You might be thinking "illegal drugs are classed as illegal because they're so addictive and so dangerous - they can kill you".
 And I agree.
 Drugs that are addictive and could kill you should be made illegal, for the sake of everyone's health and livelihood.
-But that would then crumble the legal drug industry (aka the parmaceutical giants) because there are countless legal drugs that have been proven to be addictive (painkillers, anti-depressants, to name but a couple) and countless others that list side effects which include organ damage and even death.
+However that would then crumble the legal drug industry (aka the parmaceutical giants) because there are countless legal drugs that have been proven to be addictive (painkillers, anti-depressants, to name but a couple) and countless others that list side effects which include organ damage and even death.

 Anger, disapproval, judgment all carry a low and heavy vibration which only goes to pull your energy and vibration down.
 And as we know your energy doesn't just impact you, it sends out a ripple effect that impacts those around you and beyond.

 You might be wondering why on earth an article like this is appearing in a blog dedicated to self-love.
-But here's the thing.
+Here's the thing.
 When you love yourself, you see the flaws in your character before you see the flaws in others.
 And because you love yourself and want to become the best possible version of you, you want to repair those flaws as best you can.
 And when you want to live in a high vibration of love as much as possible (I admit it's not possible all the time) you want to be conscious of the conversations you're having, of the judgments you're forming, of the choices you're making.
 Are they truly born out of a place of love?